 My EASY restaurant-style Paneer Tikka recipe with authentic North Indian flavors uses modern cooking techniques.
 It uses warm spices like turmeric, red chili powder, and garam masala.

 Here are some of the key ingredients:

-- Yogurt – Use plain full fat yogurt or Greek yogurt for a thick creamy marinade.
+- Yogurt - Use plain full-fat yogurt for a thick creamy marinade.